Laragear/SubscriptionsDemo/README.md

 Plan::called('Unrestricted plan')->monthly()->hidden();
 ```

-Then, in your query, you can use `withHidden()` to include hidden plans.
+To show hidden plans in your query, use the `withHidden()` to include hidden plans.

 ```php
 use Laragear\Subscriptions\Models\Plan;